Manaslu Circuit Trek

 • Breakfast/Lunch/Dinner/Local cuisine

-From the higher ridge, you can see:
+From the higher ridge, you can enjoy wide views of:

-• Samdo Peak rising sharply
+• Samdo Peak rising sharply above the village

-• Larkya Glacier shimmering in the sun
+• Larkya Glacier shimmering in the distance

 • Valleys stretching toward the Tibetan border